ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 Your questions from this point on are probably what to build next?
 The [Town Hall](../../source/buildings/townhall), [Mine](../buildings/mine), [Sawmill](../buildings/sawmill), [Farm](../buildings/farm), [Fisherman](../buildings/fisherman), [Guard Tower](../buildings/guardtower), [Deliveryman](../buildings/deliveryman), [Bakery](../buildings/bakery), etc.?
 Well, there are many answers, but you start with only 4 citizens!
 Now what?
 Well the next step after your 4 Citizens are employed and are working hard, is to plan and place the "[Citizen Hut](../buildings/citizenhut)".
 This will give you additional Citizens for each level of a [Citizen Hut](../buildings/citizenhut) you build in your Town!
 That's crazy, right?
 Now what do you do with so many Citizens?
 You cannot assign more than 1 worker per building.
 Therefore, consider building additional buildings (more miners, lumberjacks, builders, farmers, fishermen... and more to come!).
 Check the [Citizen Hut](../buildings/citizenhut) section for more detailed info.

 _**There are other buildings that will also "spawn" more citizens for you as well:**_
-- The [Town Hall](../../source/buildings/townhall) will spawn and house 1 Citizen per level built.
 - The [Barracks](../buildings/barracks) will spawn and house 1 Citizen per level of each of it's Towers' level built.

 - **Hint:** Upgrade your buildings to the highest level each one has to unlock achievements (and in the future enable your worker to do more stuff).